-Located near the west coast of the USA, Rhyolite Ridge is ideally positioned to supply both the North American and Asian markets.
+Located in Nevada, near the west coast of the USA, Rhyolite Ridge is ideally positioned to supply the key geographic markets for lithium.

 A well-conceived long-term U.S. energy policy should support the development of a robust domestic lithium-ion battery manufacturing sector.